Director, Office of Global Innovation

 Before joining UNICEF, Davin worked with UNHCR, OSCE, IRC, and a few community-based French NGOs in Kosovo, Romania, Burkina Faso, and France.

-Davin holds a Bachelor’s Degree in Economics and a Master’s Degree in Political Science.
+Davin holds a Bachelor’s Degree in Economics and a Master’s Degree in Political Science from Sciences Po Strasbourg, France.
 He is a French national.

 He is married and has two young children.